Gaganyaan: Vikas engine qualification

 Long duration hot test of Vikas engine at ISRO Propulsion Complex.

-Vikas engine variants are used to power the second stage of the Polar Satellite Launch Vehicle (PSLV), boosters and second stage of the Geosynchronous Satellite Launch Vehicle (GSLV) Mark I and II, and also the core stage of LVM 3.
+Vikas engine variants are used to power the second stage of the Polar Satellite Launch Vehicle (PSLV), boosters and second stage of the Geosynchronous Satellite Launch Vehicle (GSLV) Mark I and II, and also the core stage of LVM3.

 On 14 July 2021, ISRO conducted third long duration hot test of Vikas engine for core L110 liquid stage of GSLV Mark III at ISRO Propulsion Complex as part of the engine qualification requirements of the Gaganyaan mission.
 The engine was successfully test fired for a duration of 240 seconds validating all the required performance parameters.

 On 20 January 2022, High Thrust Vikas Engine successfully underwent a hot qualification test for duration of 25 seconds at ISRO Propulsion Complex to validate engine robustness under non-nominal operating conditions for fuel-oxidiser mixture ratio and chamber pressure.

 The first human-rated L110 Vikas engine for the Gaganyaan human spaceflight mission was delivered by Godrej Enterprises Group to Liquid Propulsion Systems Center on 13 November 2025.